aws/amazon-vpc-cni-k8s/README.md

 kubectl patch daemonset aws-node -n kube-system -p '{"spec": {"template": {"spec": {"initContainers": [{"env":[{"name":"DISABLE_TCP_EARLY_DEMUX","value":"true"}],"name":"aws-vpc-cni-init"}]}}}}'
 ```

+#### `ENABLE_SUBNET_DISCOVERY` (v1.18.0+)

+Type: Boolean as a String

+Default: `true`

+Subnet discovery is enabled by default.
+VPC-CNI will pick the subnet with the most number of free IPs from the nodes' VPC/AZ to create the secondary ENIs.
+The subnets considered are the subnet the node is created in and subnets tagged with `kubernetes.io/role/cni`.
+If `ENABLE_SUBNET_DISCOVERY` is set to `false` or if DescribeSubnets fails due to IAM permissions, all secondary ENIs will be created in the subnet the node is created in.

 #### `ENABLE_PREFIX_DELEGATION` (v1.9.0+)

 Type: Boolean as a String